 If you’re planning on starting a recipe food blog, you’ll want to consider the variety of recipe plugins available.
 These plugins help showcase your recipes in a way that makes them stand out, improving readability while some also include built-in SEO benefits.

-Here are two other types of plugins to consider for use when you start a food blog:
+Here are three other types of plugins to consider for use when you start a food blog:

 - Unit Converter: Once it’s published on the internet, your blog is accessible to a global audience.
 Depending on who’s reading your blog, they may need to employ the use of a unit converter to adjust measurements to what they’re most used to.